mehulagg/gitlab/doc/ci/services/mysql.md

    Database: <your_mysql_database>
    ```

+   In this example, the user is `runner`.
+You should use a user that has permission to
+   access your database.

 ## Use MySQL with the Shell executor

 You can also use MySQL on manually-configured servers that use